Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample10_RecognizeInvoices.md

 ## Recognize invoices from a URI

 To recognize invoices from a URI, use the `StartRecognizeInvoicesFromUriAsync` method.
-For simplicity, we are not showing al the fields that the service returns.
+For simplicity, we are not showing all the fields that the service returns.
 To see the list of all the supported fields returned by service and its corresponding types, consult: https://aka.ms/formrecognizer/invoicefields

 ```C# Snippet:FormRecognizerSampleRecognizeInvoicesUri
     Uri invoiceUri = <invoiceUri>;